 NATO leaders have recognized that a top-down holistic strategic approach is needed to respond to the full spectrum of security challenges.
 At the London Summit in 2019, they agreed to a “forward-looking reflection process under the auspices of the Secretary General,” which “will offer recommendations to reinforce Alliance unity, increase political consultation and coordination between Allies, and strengthen NATO’s political role.”2NATO, Secretary General appoints group as part of NATO reflection process, press release, March 31, 2020, https://www.nato.int/cps/en/natohq/news_174756.htm NATO Secretary General Jens Stoltenberg has appointed a Reflection Group, co-chaired by Wess Mitchell and Thomas de Maizière, that will outline the main challenges facing the Alliance in a report by the end of 2020.
 He will then propose next steps to the North Atlantic Council (NAC), which may include opening formal SC negotiations.

 These activities follow the steps of the 2010 SC development process but are unlikely to produce the needed results.
 The establishment of a Reflection Group is an effort to start managing political consensus within the Alliance until the US presidential elections in November, after which actual work on a SC will likely begin.
 However, the group has a much more difficult task than its predecessors in 2009.
-Also, the inclusivity of having public seminars that provided input into the 2010 SC is lacking this time around.
 The divide in threat perceptions among allies has grown, resulting in differences in priorities, levels of defense investments, and even in the appreciation of the continued relevance of the Alliance.
 The Reflection Group will represent the private assessment of ten individuals, not the views of all thirty governments.
 To help build consensus, NATO needs a bridging step between the informal, exclusive reflection process currently underway and the formal, inclusive, but potentially divisive political negotiation at the NAC level.